Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Anchorage: Unlock the world of the Arctic ungulate Musk Oxen at the Musk Ox Farm.
 Discover how the Musk Ox adapted by shedding their underwool, qiviut, in the spring.
 You’ll even get the chance to collect qiviut while viewing musk oxen and then create your own nesting ball or ornament to remember your time here.
 By making the fibre available to birds in the spring where you live, the birds will line their nests creating a cosy, warm, and luxurious environment for little fledglings.

 Anchorage: Venture along the Scenic Seward Byway to Portage to visit the Alaska Wildlife Conservation Centre.
 Team up with a Local Specialist who will guide you through this non-profit, wildlife rehabilitation centre dedicated to preserving Alaska’s wildlife through conservation, education, research, and quality animal care.
 Unlock the information about the resident wildlife from moose, elk, deer, reindeer and black and brown bears to lynx, foxes and the great-horned owl.
-This experience supports United Nations Sustainable Development Goal 15: Life on Land.
+Your visit directly supports United Nations Sustainable Development Goal 15: Life on Land.

 Scenic Drive along the Scenic Seward Byway